+Case 1:19-cv-00605 Document 1 Filed 05/16/19 Page 62 of 157 PageID# 62

-- 249. Immediately following the Federal Circuit's rejection of Janssen's and BTG's emergency motion, generic competition for Zytiga began.
+244. Immediately following the Federal Circuit's rejection of Janssen's and BTG's emergency motion, generic competition for Zytiga began.
 On or about November 21, 2018, Mylan and Teva each launched 250 mg generic abiraterone acetate products.
 Hikma/West-Ward and Apotex each launched on November 23, 2018.
-Janssen itself then launched an authorized generic version of Zytiga. - 250.
-On or about January 7, 2019, Amneal launched its generic product and Wockhardt launched its generic product on or about February 27, 2019. - 251.
-The Federal Circuit consolidated Janssen's appeals of the three PTAB decisions and the district court decision.
+Janssen itself then launched an authorized generic version of Zytiga.

+245. On or about January 7, 2019, Amneal launched its generic product and Wockhardt launched its generic product on or about February 27, 2019.

+246. The Federal Circuit consolidated Janssen's appeals of the three PTAB decisions and the district court decision.
 On January 18, 2019, Janssen and BTG filed their opening appellate brief.
-The generic defendants filed their opposition on February 19, 2019, and briefing on the appeal was completed on February 28, 2019 when Janssen and BTG filed their reply brief. - 252.
-Oral argument on the consolidated appeal was held on March 14, 2019. - 253.
-On May 14, 2019, the Federal Circuit issued its opinion, affirming the PTAB's Final Written Decision in Wockhardt and simultaneously dismissed the appeals of Amerigen, Mylan, and BTG on mootness grounds. - 254.
-The Federal Circuit found that the PTAB correctly concluded that the Asserted Claims in the '438 patent cover a therapy in which abiraterone has an anti-cancer effect, while prednisone either has its own anti-cancer effect or has a palliative/side-effect reduction effect.
-In addition, the Federal Circuit found that the PTAB properly found the Asserted Claims of the '438 patent would have been obvious.
+The generic defendants filed their opposition on February 19, 2019, and briefing on the appeal was completed on February 28, 2019 when Janssen and BTG filed their reply brief.

+247. Oral argument on the consolidated appeal was held on March 14, 2019.

+248. On May 14, 2019, the Federal Circuit issued its opinion, affirming the PTAB's Final Written Decision in Wockhardt and simulteaously dismissed the appeals of Amerigen, Mylan and BTG on mootness grounds.

+249. The Federal Circuit found that the PTAB correctly concluded that the Asserted Claims in the '438 patent cover a therapy in which abiraterone has an anti-cancer effect, while prednisone either has its own anti-cancer effect or has a palliative/side-effect reduction effect.

+250. In addition, the Federal Circuit found that the PTAB properly found the Asserted Claims of the '438 patent would have been obvious.
 Having resolved the patentability issues, the Court found the other claims on appeal moot.

-- L. Absent the sham litigations, one or more Zytiga generics could have been available in December 2016, and would have been available no later than November 2017. - 255.
-Had Janssen and BTG not asserted the '438 patent in litigation against their generic competitors, there would have been no 30-month stay on FDA approval for 10 of the 11 first-to-file ANDA applications.
-And once the '213 blocking patent expired on December 13, 2016, there would have been no "exclusivity" preventing any of the 11 generics from coming on the market. - 256.
-Absent Janssen and BTG's assertion of the '438 patent, generic competition for Zytiga could have begun as early as December 2016, when the '213 patent expired, and would have begun no later than October 2017.
-And once generic competition entered the market, Janssen would have launched an authorized generic (as it did in November of 2018), thereby bringing even more competition to the market and further driving down the cost of those purchasing Zytiga. - 257.
-While the full effect of Janssen and BTG's conduct will be the subject of discovery, absent the sham litigation over the '438 patent, other generic manufacturers might have altered their ANDA activities so as to be in a position to receive final approval in the Fall of 2017 around the same time as Mylan, Teva, and others.
+L. Absent the sham litigations, one or more Zytiga generics could have been available in December 2016, and would have been available no later than November 2017.

+251. Had Janssen and BTG not asserted the '438 patent in litigation against their generic competitors, there would have been no 30-month stay on FDA approval for 10 of the 11 first-to-file ANDA applications.
+And once the '213 blocking patent expired on December 13, 2016, there would have been no "exclusivity" preventing any of the 11 generics from coming on the market.

+252. Absent Janssen and BTG's assertion of the'438 patent, generic competition for Zytiga would have begun as early as December 2016, when the '213 patent expired, and no later than October 2017.
+Once generic competition entered the market, Janssen would have launched an authorized generic (as it did in November of 2018), thereby bringing even more competition to the market and further driving down the cost of those purchasing Zytiga.

+253. While the full effect of Janssen and BTG's conduct will be the subject of discovery, absent the sham litigation over the '438 patent, other generic manufacturers might have altered their ANDA activities so as to be in a position to receive final approval in the Fall of 2017-around the same time as Mylan, Teva, and others.